atc-project/atomic-threat-coverage/README.md

 1. Maps Detection Rule to ATT&CK Tactic using `tags` from Sigma rule
 2. Maps Detection Rule to ATT&CK Technique using `tags` from Sigma rule
 3. Maps Detection Rule to Data Needed using `logsource` and `detection` sections from Sigma rule
-4. Maps Detection Rule to Triggering (Atomic Red Team tests) using `tags` from Sigma rule
+4. Maps Detection Rule to Triggers (Atomic Red Team tests) using `tags` from Sigma rule
 5. Maps Logging Policies to Data Needed using existing mapping inside Data Needed
 6. Converts everything into Confluence and Markdown wiki-style pages using jinja templates (`scripts/templates`)
 7. Pushes all pages to local repo and Confluence server (according to configuration provided in `scripts/config.py`)